 90s was the best time as it had the best of TV series and cartoon shows that were the only medium of entertainment for many of us.
-Back then, there were no social media, and watching TV was our main hobby.
-Cartoons like Tom and Jerry, Popeye the Sailor, and many became famous for their decent storyline and moral ethics that they taught.
+Back then, no social media existed, and watching TV was our main hobby.
+90s Cartoons Shows like Tom and Jerry, Popeye the Sailor, and many became famous for their decent storyline and teaching moral ethics.

-Not to forget, the same era also gave us some of our favourite superheroes.
-Let’s take a stroll down memory lane and remember 90s cartoon characters that made our childhood memorable.
+Not to forget, the same era also gave us some of our favorite superheroes.
+Let’s take a stroll down memory lane and remember the old cartoon shows of 90s & the characters that made our childhood memorable.

 List of Popular 90s Cartoon Shows